China Railway CRH2: CRH2C stage one

 CRH2C Stage one is a modified version of CRH2A.
 It has a maximum operating speed up to 300 km/h by replacing two intermediate trailer cars with motorized cars.
 Equipped with an array of the state-of-the-art technologies, including aluminum alloy body with a reduced weight, high speed turntable, high speed pantograph, and optic-fiber based integrated control system.

 Chinese MOR ordered 30 sets of CRH2C stage one, name code CRH2-061C - CRH2-090C.
 The first set, CRH2-061C was unveiled on December 22, 2007.

 During the test on April 22, 2008, CRH2-061C reached a top speed of over 370 km/h on Beijing-Tianjin high-speed rail.

 During the test on December 11, 2009, CRH2-061C reached a top speed of 394.2 km/h on Zhengzhou-Xi'an high-speed rail.

 Together with CRH3C, the CRH2C stage one first came into service on Beijing-Tianjin Intercity high-speed rail on August 1, 2008, and all CRH2C stage one trains have been replaced by CRH3C in April, 2009.
 Currently, most of these trains are serving on the Shanghai-Nanjing high speed rail.

 CRH2C stage two

 CRH2C Stage two is the "re-design" version of the CRH2.
-Some of the details, like the aluminum body structure, noise reduction technology & reduction technique, draw on the CRH3C.
+Some of the details, like the aluminum body structure, noise reduction technology & reduction technique, draw on the CRH3C.And cancelled the driver's door.
 According to CSR Sifang, the improvements include the following aspects: